Chakra-Network/drive/README.md

 - If you have issues with Irys uploads, check that your Solana wallet has sufficient balance and that the `IRYS_NODE_URL` is accessible.

 For more detailed troubleshooting, refer to the error messages in the console or server logs.

+## Encryption

+For details on how our encryption scheme works with Lit Protocol, please check out the `Lit_Protocol.MD` file

 ---